Variations for Piano and Orchestra: I Got Rhythm

-Listen to archival audio for Variations for Piano and Orchestra: I Got Rhythm (may take a few seconds to load, depending on your internet speed):
+Listen to archival audio for Variations for Piano and Orchestra: I Got Rhythm introduced and played by George Gershwin (may take a few seconds to load, depending on your internet speed):

 All videos, audio tracks, and artwork on this page are for educational use only and is not to be reproduced.

 Audio courtesy of the Gershwin Estate, Warner Chappell Music, Inc., and Musical Heritage Society.